MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/identifying-the-location-of-internal-cameras.md

 ## <span id="Providing_Model_ID"></span><span id="providing_model_id"></span><span id="PROVIDING_MODEL_ID"></span>Providing Model ID

 The Windows device metadata system is able to query for an internally embedded camera’s device metadata package only if the camera’s device node has a **Model ID** property and the device category is `Imaging.Webcam`.
-To make an internal camera’s metadata discoverable by Windows so that the device metadata package is correctly associated with the device and the camera-specific Windows Store device app, an OEM needs to do the following:
+To make an internal camera’s metadata discoverable by Windows so that the device metadata package is correctly associated with the device and the camera-specific UWP device app, an OEM needs to do the following:

 -   Set the **Model ID** in the device node, by using the `InternalDeviceModification` flag in the device registry key